stanford-cs248/shading/README.md

 ## Due date

-The assignment is due Thu Feb 25th, at 11:59:59 PM.
+The assignment is due Thu Mar 18th, at 11:59:59 PM.

 ## Summary